-Jeera Aloo is a popular Indian vegetarian side dish, that is usually served with rotis, chapatis, phulkas, paratha, poori, and even with steamed white rice – dal combo.
-The main vegetable of this dish is potato, which is boiled and then seasoned with whole spices mainly cumin seeds, powdered spices, and curry leaves that enhance the flavor.
-It’s a simple everyday recipe that requires basic ingredients.
-So, if you want to know how to prepare this delicious vegetarian side dish, Continue reading…
+Jeera Aloo is a popular Indian vegetarian side dish usually served with rotis, chapatis, phulkas, paratha, poori, and even with steamed white rice – dal combo.
+The main vegetable of this dish is potato, which is boiled and later seasoned with whole spices such as cumin seeds, powdered spices, and curry leaves to enhance the flavor.
+It’s a simple everyday recipe that requires simple ingredients.

 Prep time: 15 minutes

 Cook time: 30 minutes

 2 medium sized potatoes

 Water, for boiling potatoes

 - Peel off the potato skin, rinse and cut them into small cubes.